Xmetalfanx/linuxSetup/documentation/Guide.md

 # Xmetal Linux Script

 ## Main Menu
 1. Update your System
     - Updates the system via the command-line

 2. Optmize Repos/Mirrors
     - Works on Fedora with DNF
-    - Works on Manjaro
+    - Works on Manjaro or Arch
-    - [Coming Soon] Will work on Arch
+      - Different code (I think) for Manjaro or Arch

 3. Add Third Party Repos
-   - Universal function is run here
+   - Universal function
      - Fedora - Adds both RPM Fusion Repos
      - OpenSuse - Adds Pacman Repo(s)

 4. Adds Codecs
     - Adds needed Codecs on Arch, Fedora, and OpenSuse
+      - idea/note to self: only use third party repos if i have to ... just in case the user doesn't want to add them

 5. [Menu] Arch-based
 6. [Menu] Fedora